FTC probing allegations of Amazon's deceptive discounting

 Amazon settled similar allegations with Canada's Competition Bureau in January.
 It paid a fine of C$1 million ($756,658.60) as part of the settlement.

 Amazon ran afoul of the FTC in 2014 for making it too easy for children to run up bills while playing games such as "Pet Shop Story" and "Ice Age Village" on mobile devices, resulting in an estimated $86 million of unauthorized charges.
 It has been ordered to reimburse parents for the charges.
-(Additional reporting by Jeffrey Dastin)
+(Reporting by Diane Bartz; Additional reporting by Jeffrey Dastin; Editing by Sandra Maler)